Slender body theories for rotating filaments

 For each integral in\ \eqref{eq:Uconv}, we first compute an outer expansion by considering the region where $|s-s'|$ is $\mathcal{O}(1)$.
 Then in the inner expansion, we consider the part of the integrals where $|s-s'|$ is $\mathcal{O}(\eps)$.
 In this case, we follow \cite{gotz2001interactions} and introduce the rescaled variable

 so that $\xi$ is $\mathcal{O}(1)$ in the inner expansion, and the domain of $\xi$ is $[-s/\eps,(L-s)/\eps]$.
-With this definition, it is straightforward to integrate over $\xi$ and obtain an inner expansion, which is done in two pieces because the RPY tensor changes at $s=2\eps$ (the case of overlapping spheres).
-Adding the inner and outer solutions together and subtracting the common part then gives the final matched asymptotic solution.
+With this definition, it is straightforward to integrate over $\xi$ and obtain an inner expansion, which is done in two pieces because the RPY tensor changes at $s=2\eps$ (the case of overlapping spheres).\footnote{\rone{The break up of the integral into two pieces is reminiscent of the classic approach of Lighthill \cite{lighthill1976flagellar} (see also \cite[Fig.~6]{lauga2009hydrodynamics}), who represented the flow due to a translating filament as the sum of an integral of Stokeslets (at distances greater than some intermediate length $q \gg a$) and another integral of Stokeslets and doublets (at distances smaller than $q$).
+The RPY approach is fundamentally different, however, because here the RPY regularization imposes the splitting of the integral at the distance $2\eps$.
+For translation-translation, the doublet term can still make a contribution to the flow field on this lengthscale; its precise $\mathcal{O}(1)$ contribution is computed in\ \eqref{eq:dbletin}.}} Adding the inner and outer solutions together and subtracting the common part then gives the final matched asymptotic solution.
 Unless otherwise specified, all expansions will be carried out to $\mathcal{O}(\epsRS)$, i.e., in this section $\approx$ denotes equality up to $\mathcal{O}(\epsRS)$.